mkudija/mkudija.github.io/reading-notes/_md/~2025 Bible in a Year.md

 	- Saved by Works
 		- [[Rom-02#v13]]: "For not the hearers of the law are just before God, but the **doers of the law** shall be justified."
 		- [[1 Tm-04#v16]]: "Take heed unto thyself, and unto the **doctrine; continue in them**: for in doing this thou shalt both save thyself, and them that hear thee."
+		- [[Sir-12#v6]]: "For the most High hateth sinners, and will repay vengeance unto the ungodly, and keepeth them against the mighty day of their punishment."

 `*` in the context of the Mosaic Law